 Because God created government — and in fact everything — every area of life, politics is spiritual.

-Christians must point to the God who created our rights like the Apostle Paul, who claimed his rights under Roman law as a Roman citizen (“I appeal to Caesar” Acts 25:11).
+Christians must point to the God who created our rights like the Apostle Paul, who claimed his rights under Roman law as a Roman citizen.
+“I appeal to Caesar,” he said in Acts 25:11.

-Nehemiah, an expendable slave, successfully led the rebuilding of Jerusalem.
-“Professionally,” he was ill equipped, but he successfully accomplished what was required of him.
+And imitate Nehemiah, circa 445 B.C., who was an expendable slave and still successfully led the rebuilding of Jerusalem.
+“Professionally,” he was ill-equipped, but he successfully accomplished what was required of him.
 He first focused on national security by rebuilding Jerusalem’s walls— strengthening its borders from external threats.

 Next, he rebuilt a government in complete disrepair.
 And after these monumental tasks were accomplished, he focused on getting his people, an entire nation, out of debt — which he did more than once.

-If an expendable slave could rebuild Jerusalem, better-equipped American Christians can renew, restore and rebuild America.
-Christians are required to rescue and defend those who cannot defend themselves (Prov.
+If an expendable slave could rebuild Jerusalem, American Christians can rescue and defend those who cannot defend themselves (Prov.
 31: 8,9; Isa.
-1:17) and also to expose and prevent evil as much as possible (Ezek.
+1:17) and work to expose and prevent evil as much as possible (Ezek.
 3, 33).